 More cookie recipes

-Homemade Milano cookies- These Milano cookies are made with buttery and tender vanilla cookies and filled with a silky smooth chocolate ganache.
+Homemade Milano cookies- A classic copycat recipe made with tender vanilla shortbread and a silky smooth chocolate ganache filling.

-Hot chocolate cookies- These hot chocolate cookies are made with a delicious chocolate cookie that is topped with marshmallows and chocolate ganache.
+Hot chocolate cookies- The ultimate winter treat—rich chocolate cookies topped with toasted marshmallows and decadent chocolate ganache.

 📖 Recipe